Multi-Dimensional Parameter Study of Double Detonation Type Ia Supernovae Originating from Thin-Helium-Shell White Dwarfs: Methods

 \subsection{Domain fluff}

 The portion of the computational domain outside the initial star is filled with low-density material.
 We refer to this material, as is conventional, as ``fluff.''
-While this material is low enough density to be a negligible portion of the overall mass on the domain, some care in choosing its state is necessary in order to not adversely impact the computation of the explosion of the star.
+While this material is low enough density to be a negligible portion of the overall mass on the domain, some care in choosing its state is necessary in order to not adversely impact the simulation.
+Our goal is for the fluff to have as minimal effect on the explosion and ejecta computation as possible and we do not attempt to model any sort of circumstellar medium.
 There are two significant issues to be addressed in setting the state, which are in tension with one another.
 The first of these implies that the density should be chosen as small as possible, while the second limits how small the density can be.

 The lowest possible density is desirable because, for any given fluff density, the outgoing ejecta will eventually encounter enough fluff that a reverse shock will be created at some finite ejecta speed.
 Thus a higher density fluff limits the time to which a simulation can be run without the reverse shock falling below some desired speed in the ejecta such that it affects a substantial amount of ejecta mass.
 For example, in previous work \citep{Townsley_2019a}, and the cases with masses of 0.85 and $1.02 \, M_\odot$ with shell base density $2 \times 10^5$ g~cm$^{-3}$ here, a fluff density of $10^{-3}$~g~cm$^{-3}$ limited the time of the simulation to about 25 seconds, by which some regions of slower eject in the southern hemisphere had a reverse shock below 20,000~km~s$^{-1}$.
 (See Figure 2 in \citealt{Townsley_2019a}.)
 This limitation has been present in many of the simulations based on the setups introduced by \citet{Townsley_etal_2009}.